-The following are material contracts of the Company that are in effect (other than certain agreements entered into in the ordinary course of business):
+The following are the material contracts of the Company that are in effect (other than certain agreements entered into in the ordinary course of business):

-- the Coattail Agreement, particulars of which are provided under the heading "Description of Capital Structure"; and - the Principal Shareholders Agreement particulars of which are provided under the heading "Description of Capital Structure Automatic Conversion of Multiple Voting Shares".
+- the Coattail Agreement, particulars of which are provided under the heading "Description of Capital Structure"; and - the Principal Shareholders Agreement, particulars of which are provided under the heading "Description of Capital Structure Automatic Conversion of Multiple Voting Shares".

-Copies of the foregoing documents are available on SEDAR.
+Copies of the foregoing documents are available on SEDAR at www.SEDAR.com.